-B. Methane, carbon monoxide and oxygen deficiency tests shall be made in each opening to an intersection before the team advances or retreats from that intersection.
-Gas tests need not be made from rib to rib.
+B. Methane, carbon monoxide, nitrogen dioxide and oxygen deficiency tests shall be made in each opening to an intersection before the team advances or retreats from that intersection.
 Tests may be made at any location in the opening within 25 feet from the original stopping point of the captain or No. 5 team member if conditions permit.
-Locations or conditions listed in Rule 24A that require a gas test will suffice for the gas test requirement for the opening.
+Locations or conditions that require a gas test will suffice for the gas test requirement for the opening.
 In order to properly check an opening, mine entrance, or section entrance, the gas detecting instruments used shall be extended inby the imaginary line of the rib lines of the openings or entrances.
 This also applies to all openings, tying back past the imaginary rib lines previously explored.
 However, openings or entrances containing unsafe roof, caved areas, water over knee deep from rib to rib at or outby the imaginary line to the opening shall be tested immediately outby the condition.